2023 NCAA Division I FBS football season

-The 2023 NCAA Division I FBS football season will be the 154th season of college football in the United States organized by the National Collegiate Athletic Association (NCAA) at its highest level of competition, the Football Bowl Subdivision (FBS).
-The regular season will begin on August 26 and end on December 9.
-The postseason will begin on December 15, and, aside from any all-star games that are scheduled, end on January 8, 2024, with the College Football Playoff National Championship at NRG Stadium in Houston, Texas.
-This will be the tenth and final season of using the four team College Football Playoff (CFP) system, with the bracket expansion set for 12 teams for the 2024 season.
+The 2023 NCAA Division I FBS football season was the 154th season of college football in the United States organized by the National Collegiate Athletic Association (NCAA) at its highest level of competition, the Football Bowl Subdivision (FBS).
+The regular season began on August 26 and ended on December 9.
+The postseason began on December 15, and, aside from any all-star games that are scheduled, ended on January 8, 2024, with the College Football Playoff National Championship at NRG Stadium in Houston, Texas.

+The Michigan Wolverines defeated the Washington Huskies by a score of 34–13 to claim the program's first national championship in the College Football Playoff (CFP) era, and their 12th overall.
+This was the tenth and final season of using the four team College Football Playoff (CFP) system, with the bracket being expanded to 12 teams for the 2024 season.
+The season's Heisman Trophy winner was LSU Tigers quarterback Jayden Daniels, who led all players in total yards and set the NCAA single-season passer rating record.

 Rule changes

-The following rules changes were proposed by the NCAA Football Rules Committee for the 2023 season:
+The following rules changes were approved by the NCAA Playing Rules Oversight Committee for the season: